Groveland Four

-The Groveland Four (or the Groveland Boys) were four African American men, Ernest Thomas, Charles Greenlee, Samuel Shepherd, and Walter Irvin.
+The Groveland Four (or the Groveland Boys) were four African American teens, Ernest Thomas, Charles Greenlee, Samuel Shepherd, and Walter Irvin.
 In July 1949, the four were accused of raping a white woman and severely beating her husband in Lake County, Florida.
 The oldest, Thomas, tried to elude capture and was killed that month.
 The others were put on trial.
 Shepard and Irvin received death sentences, and Greenlee was sentenced to life in prison.
 The events of the case led to serious questions about the arrests, allegedly coerced confessions and mistreatment, and the unusual sentencing following their convictions.
 Their incarceration was exacerbated by their systemic and unlawful treatment—including the death of Shepherd, and the near-fatal shooting of Irvin.
 Greenlee was paroled in 1962 and Irvin in 1968.
 All four were posthumously exonerated by the state of Florida in 2021.

 Details

 Thomas, Shepherd, Irvin, and Greenlee (then 16) were accused of raping 17-year-old Norma Padgett and assaulting her husband on July 16, 1949, in Groveland, Lake County, Florida.

 On July 26, 1949, Thomas fled and was killed by a sheriff's posse of 1,000 white men, who shot him over 400 times while he allegedly fled after being found asleep under a tree in southern Madison County.
 Greenlee, Shepherd, and Irvin were arrested.
 They were beaten to coerce confessions, but Irvin refused to confess.
 The three survivors were convicted at trial by an all-white jury.
 Greenlee was sentenced to life in prison because he was only 16 at the time of the alleged crime; the other two were sentenced to death.

 In 1949, Harry T. Moore, the executive director of the Florida NAACP, organized a campaign against the wrongful conviction of the three African Americans.
 Two years later, the case of two defendants reached the Supreme Court of the United States on appeal, with special counsel of the NAACP Legal Defense Fund Thurgood Marshall as their defense counsel.
 In 1951, the U.S. Supreme Court ordered a retrial after hearing the appeals of Shepherd and Irvin.
 It ruled they had not received a fair trial because no evidence had been presented, because of excessive adverse publicity, as well as because black people had been excluded from the jury.
 The court overturned the convictions and remanded the case to the lower court for a new trial.